Which? Trusted Traders

 Telecare greatly benefits the friends and family of the user, giving them peace of mind that their loved one has access to help 24 hours a day should they need it.

 Taking Care has been providing personal alarm services for more than 30 years.
-Since 2008 alone, we have helped 180,000 people stay safe in their homes, supporting customers and their families across the UK.
-With an average alarm response time of just 6.2 seconds, you can feel safe and be confident of receiving the support you and your family deserve. *
+We've supported over ¼ million people and their families with personal alarms.
+We aim to answer alarm calls within 30 seconds, so you can feel safe and be confident of receiving the support you and your family deserve.

 Best personal alarms for the elderly